Effects of Drug Addiction on Family Members

 1. Emotional Distress

-Drug addiction causes significant emotional distress for family members, who often experience a range of intense feelings such as fear, anger, sadness, and guilt.
+The impact of drug abuse on families is significant emotional distress for family members, who often experience a range of intense feelings such as fear, anger, sadness, and guilt.

 These emotions can be triggered by witnessing a loved one’s decline or fearing for their safety.